digitaldrummerj/digitaldrummerj.me/content/posts/draft/2021/11/120321-cypress-code-coverage.md

   },
   ```

 Now the Angular CLI will use the ngx-build-plus library to build and serve our Angular App.
 You shouldn't notice any difference when using the ngx-build-plus library.
-Later, we will add a script into our package.json to tell ngx-build-plus where our additional webpack configuration is located since as I mentioned before we don't always want to instrument our code since it will impact performance.

 ## nyc Configuration